microsoft/opendatacloud/docs/deployment.md

 This document provides details about how to set up the initial deployment of the application, including creating the Azure Resources required by the application.

+Use the [Azure Portal](https://portal.azure.com) to configure the Azure Resources.
+Make sure you sign in with the Azure subscription that will host the application.

 ## Azure B2C Applications

-Go to the [Azure Portal](https://portal.azure.com) and sign in with the subscription that will host the application.
+[Azure B2C](https://azure.microsoft.com/en-us/services/active-directory/external-identities/b2c/) is used for authenticating users to the application.

 1. Create an [Azure B2C Tenant](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant#create-an-azure-ad-b2c-tenant) for the application to use.